-We now have a revised set of Standards of Good Regulation
+We now have a new set of Standards of Good Regulation

 Following the two consultations we ran, our Board agreed the revised Standards in November 2018.
 We have been piloting them throughout 2019 and are now ready to introduce them for the 2019/20 review cycle.

 How do we use the Standards of Good Regulation?

 We review the work of the 10 health and care regulators.
 They ‘register’ health and care professionals working in occupations that Parliament has said must be regulated.
 We review each regulator on a 12-month rolling basis and we use the Standards of Good Regulation as a benchmark to assess their performance.
 We use the Standards to help the regulators improve their performance.
 Find out more about our performance review process.

 What is the difference between the new and old Standards?